Durr helps No. 5 Louisville run past Boise State

 UP NEXT

-Louisville: After opening with three games on the road, the Cardinals will be in Las Vegas against Arizona State on Friday for the Southpoint Shootout.
+Louisville: After opening with three games on the road, the Cardinals in Las Vegas against Arizona State on Friday.

 Boise State: The Broncos leave home for the first time this season, traveling to Long Beach, Calif., for the Beach Classic to face Idaho.